Bizarre Love Triangle

 The sacrum resembles a rearing cobra with a flared hood.
 This triangular “holy bone” is found between the wings of the pelvis.
 In Egypt, the snake conveyed royalty, immortality and divinity and was called the Uraeus.
 As a medical symbol, cobras represented life itself—the magical umbilical cord uniting the mundane with the mystical.

 The holes in the sacrum are called the sacral foramina.
 They provide an opening for the sacral nerves and blood vessels to pass through the bone.
 In other words, a bit like the number eight and the number eleven expressed in terms of each other.
-Combined, they signify the “life force” that the ancient Egyptians recognised within the triangle:
+Combined, they signify the “power of the truth” that the Egyptians recognised within the triangle:

 In geometry, a simplex is so-named because it represents the simplest possible polytope made from line segments in any given dimension.
-This is the “V” behind the concept of the Tria Primathe three that are one.
+This is the “V” behind the concept of the three that are one.
+Within this shape is the life force that heralds our conscious rebirth.

 Like the path of the Sun twisting around a gnomon, the sacrum can be displayed as a centred triangular number with 19 balls.
 When we breathe deeply into the belly, we activate this energy centre:

-Kundalini energy is a profound concept rooted in ancient spiritual traditions.
-Often described as a “coiled serpent” or a “sleeping serpent” lying dormant at the base of the spine, this primal energy is said to hold the key to enlightenment.
+The caduceus reminds us of Kundalini energy.
+This life force is rooted in ancient spiritual traditions.
+Often described as a “coiled serpent” or a “sleeping serpent” lying dormant at the base of the spine, this energy is said to hold the key to enlightenment.

 Understanding Kundalini energy involves delving into the depths of spiritual practices, human consciousness, and the subtle energies that govern our existence.
-This powerful energy can lead to a transformative journey when awakened, providing a deeper connection with the true self and the universe.
+This powerful energy can lead to a transformative journey when awakened, providing a deeper connection with our true self and the universe.
+Here’s another take: